JMPerez/jmperez.github.com/_posts/2014-12-13-communicating-widgets-with-popups.md

   - iframe
 ---

-**tl;dr**

-Communicating between an iframe and a popup is not straightforward.
+**tl;dr**: Communication between an iframe and a popup is not straightforward.
 If you are implementing a widget-ish element that needs to communicate with other page, Have a read at this (and test your solution on multiple platforms).

 ### An overview